We are in the process of finding tips and tricks that help us find out how to make a small room look bigger.

 Let say you walk into a home and there are shoes thrown at the front of the door.
 There’s paper all over the table and boxes randomly around the room.

 The room will feel small and closed in.

 That’s why removing clutter from the room is a plus.
 Marie Kondo has an amazing Netflix series where she shares tips to declutter any room in your home.

 16. Use a Rug to Define a Space

 This is an easier way to add color and visual aesthetic to a room.

 We have a rug in our front room that helps center the room and also makes the space feel cozy.

 17. Consistent F

-When the floor flows then the eyes are drawn arose the room instead of broken up by different flooring.
-If the flooring is different it makes the area fell choppy and creates little small spaces opposed to one big space.
+When the floor flows, the eyes are drawn from the room instead of broken up by different flooring.
+If the flooring is different, it makes the area feel choppy and creates little small spaces instead of one big space.

 So if you have flooring adding into your home a uniform look, for example, our house had several transitions of flooring.